-Foreseeing his imminent passing, he entrusted a letter of prediction to the Shamar Konchok Yenlak and entered parinirvana at the age of 47.
+Foreseeing his imminent passing, he appointed Shamar Konchok Yenlak as his regent and he wrote a prediction letter and ask his monks to read it as part of daily prayers.
+He entered parinirvana at the age of 47.
 Among his many disciples, the main ones were Shamar Konchok Yenlak and Pawo Tsuklak Trengwa.
 His prediction letter said: “In the life following this one, I will be born as the glorious, self-arisen lord (Wangchuk) of the world.
 In the upper regions of the snowy region of Tre-shö to the east, a place where there is the sound of water and the dharma is heard.
 I have seen the signs that it will not be long before I am born in there.”

 - Propecia propak 1 mg 90ct

 - Using viagra for recreation